AutonomousCarProject/CarControl/README.md

 # Autonomous Car Project
 Speed, steering, and object detection for an autonomous RC car

+## Main Components

+Stuff required for the car to drive, majority of the program.

+* Image processing.
+* Speed control.
+* Pedestrian & other obstacle detecion.
+* Steering.

+## Non-Esentials

+Stuff we would like to complete.

+* GPU parallelization.
+* Arduino driver rewrite.
+* Raspberry Pi.
+* Website.
+* TrakSim replacement.

+# Hardware
+This project is mostly focused on the software side of the problem but we are running it on real hardware

+* RC Car
+* Onboard SBC - LattePanda (insert specific version here).
+* Arduino integrated with LP to control servos.
+* Frontmounted camera - FLIR Firefly Camera.

+# TrakSim
+Standalone driving simulation to test code without the required hardware

+## Components

+* APW3
+    * TrakSim and its supporting classes, as well as an exmple track to run it with.
+* DriveDemo
+    * A program designed to demonstrate how to use both TrakSim and the servo & camera interfaces simulated by TrakSim.
+* Fly2Cam
+    * A minor revision of the Java interface to the JNI (C-coded) DLL which accesses the Pt.Grey Chameleon3 or FireFly camera driver DLLs.
+FlyCamera.dll is included here.
+* noJSSC
+    * A non-functional (stub) plug-compatible substitute for the JSSCAPI, which may be used in its place when running TrakSim in stand-alone mode on any computer.
+* FakeFirm
+    * A Java clone of the C# API released by LP for driving digital outputs and servos that diverts a copy of the servo commands to TrakSim.

 ## Running
 Setup the included Gradle project and make sure to include the [Aparapi](http://aparapi.com/) library.